 The sea, oh, the sparkling sea

 Luxuriate in the warm, azure Aegean waters.
-The closest beach is about 5 minutes' walk with several other beaches accessible by foot (from 10 minutes to 2 hours' walk) or by boat.
-Most offer shade and seclusion while Bilali beach attracts a livelier crowd, with music and memorable cocktails.
+The closest beach is a few minutes’ walk, with several other beaches also accessible by foot (from 10 minutes to 2 hours' walk) or by boat.
+Most offer shade and seclusion while Bilali beach attracts a livelier environment, with music and memorable cocktails.
 The rich marine life is ideal for snorkelling and spearfishing enthusiasts.
 Explore rocky reefs and deserted islets by kayak.

 Linger over traditional fare, freshly squeezed orange juice, iced coffee and beer, or inexpensive domestic wine at one of five tavernas or the yacht club, while absorbing the waterfront activity, reading and playing board games (backgammon, called "tavli," is a national pastime).
 All offer live and recorded music and Wi-Fi.

 Learn about the island's strong maritime history at the nautical museum, housed in an imposing mansion.
 Take in a concert or theatre performance at the cultural center or at the stadium specially built for the 2003 Olympics.
 Attend mass at Agios Nikolaos, the impressive cathedral which dominates the center of the village.
 Visit the Monastery of Evangelismos, founded in 1965 by our great-aunt and uncle, and famous for its frescos, byzantine architecture and serene setting.
 Wander around the back lanes to get a glimpse of local life.
 Watch the sun set from a perfect vantage point: the Chapel of Prophet Elias.
 Or watch a film at the outdoor cinema, while indulging in ice cream or souvlaki.

 Exploring on foot , bicycle or by car